Slice regular functions and orthogonal complex structures over $\mathbb{R}^8$: Octonionic slice regular functions and branching

-\begin{proof} If $f$ is not slice constant, then its singular set $N_f$ is a closed subset of $\OO$ whose interior is empty by Proposition~\ref{prop:singularset}.
-If $x_0\in\OO\setminus N_f$, then the Implicit Function Theorem implies that there exists a neighborhood $U$ of $x_0$ in $\OO$ such that $f_{|_U}:U\to f(U)$ is a homeomorphism.
-Moreover, the fibers of the restriction of $f$ to $\OO\setminus N_f$ are discrete.
-It follows that $f:\OO\setminus N_f\to f(\OO\setminus N_f)$ is a covering.
-We are left with proving that every $x_0\in N_f$ is a branch point, i.e., property {\it 2}.
+\begin{proof} If $f$ is slice constant, then property {\it 2} holds at each point of $N_f=\Omega$.
+We assume henceforth $f$ not to be slice constant.
+Then its singular set $N_f$ is a closed subset of $\OO$ whose interior is empty by Proposition~\ref{prop:singularset}.
+If $x_0\in\OO\setminus N_f$, then the Implicit Function Theorem implies that there exists an open neighborhood $U$ of $x_0$ in $\OO$ such that $f_{|_U}:U\to f(U)$ is a diffeomorphism.
+Let us prove that every $x_0\in N_f$ is a branch point, i.e., property {\it 2}.

 If $x_0$ belongs to $D_f\subseteq N_f$ then it is a branch point because $f$ is constant on the $6$-sphere $\s_{x_0}$ through $x_0$.

 If $x_0$ belongs to $W_f\subseteq N_f$ then it is a branch point because $f$ is constant on the wing $W_{f,f(x_0)}$, which is a $2$-surface through $x_0$.